fyfoodie/fyfoodie/README.md

 🌱 Right now, I’m building my skills step by step in data analytics — from wrangling messy data to trying out machine learning models.

-⚡ Fun fact: I love turning theory into practice, even if it means breaking things first and fixing them later 😅
+---

+### ⚡ A little about me
+I like trying things out, breaking them (sometimes), and then fixing them while learning something new.
+Outside of coding, I enjoy hiking 🥾, sci-fi 👽, and baking 🍪

+---

 📫 Feel free to connect or peek at my repos — I’m always open to learning and sharing!